18+ | commercial content | begambleaware.org

 A two-year Champions League ban was lifted by the court of arbitration of sport and with City unable to claw back Liverpool’s tight grip on the league title prior to the Premier League halting, it became clear that the Citizen’s sole intention was to claim an elusive and first Champions League trophy.

-Pep Guardiola has made five or six changes to his squad every game since the resumption of the Premier League and while this is more than any other top-flight manager, he certainly wasn’t doing this to guarantee second spot.
+Pep Guardiola has made five or six changes to his squad every game since the resumption of the Premier League and while this is more than any other top-flight manager, he certainly wasn’t doing this to guarantee the second spot.

 He was preparing his side for an assault on the biggest prize of them all; ensuring his squad are fresh mentally and physically for the challenges ahead.
 The decision to rest key personnel could be the difference in conquering what has eluded them previously, with De Bruyne and co hoping to cap David Silva’s departure with perhaps the greatest achievement of them all.